Did you know that the deepest lake in the United States isn’t one of the 5 Great Lakes?

 16. There are several trails to catch amazing views

 There’s a big hotel located inside the Crater Lake National Park called the “Crater Lake Lodge.”
-The national park is a very popular tourist destination for nature lovers and there are several hiking trails that offer amazing views of the area.
+The national park is a very popular tourist destination for nature lovers and several hiking trails offer amazing views of the area.

 One of the most popular trails is called the Garfield Peak Trail and starts just east of the Crater Lake Lodge.
 On this trail, you can get vies from about 1,900 feet (580 meters) above the lake’s surface, an amazing experience!